McMasterRS/lm_building-modern-SPAs/navigation-bar.md

 {% endraw %}
 ```

-Your navigation bar should now contain a settings icon on the right hand side.
-Hovering your mouse over the settings icon will turn it heritage gold and display a tooltip message.
+Your navigation bar will now contain a settings icon on the right hand side.
+Hovering your mouse over the settings icon will turn it Heritage Gold and display a tooltip message.
 ![navbar-settings](assets/img/navbar-settings.png)
 Try reducing the width of your browser window to simulate a small-screen device.
 The app drawer will have a settings link at the bottom of the list.

 ![drawer-settings](assets/img/drawer-settings.png)

 ### Creating the `VerticalTabs` Component
 As previously mentioned, our settings page will make use of vertical tabs to group related controls.
-We will now create our custom `VerticalTabs` component using the MUI `Tab` component.
+We will now create our custom `VerticalTabs` component using the MUI `Tab` component for medium and large display and a small drawer for mobile devices.

 In the `components` directory, create a subdirectory called `TabPanel`.
 Inside this new subdirectory, create a file called `VerticalTabs.tsx`.